 In 2005, the member museums voted to expand the group’s scope beyond Impressionism and included four more museums and historic sites.
 The membership wanted to showcase the diversity of collections within the state and reach a broader audience.
 The Trail continued to grow significantly between 2008 and today.

 Travelers can now discover bucolic farms, art studios and former artists’ boarding houses, as well as grand and modern art museums in vibrant downtowns.
 Quality collections rich in history and heritage offer European masterpieces, American Impressionism, ancient art and contemporary culture … just follow the Trail!

-Learn how you can follow the Trail with the Art Pass – a $25 pass that gives you access to each member museum for one year.
-Use your Pass once at each location to access exhibits, events and more!
+Learn how you can follow the Trail with the Art Passport – a $25 booklet that gives you access to each member museum for one year.
+Use your Passport once at each location to access exhibits, events and more!